sdurani/iCloset-V2/README.md

 ### Backend

 - **Flask**: as the backend framework.
-- **SQLite3**: for the database to store user and interaction data.
+- **SQLite3**: for the database to store user's items and outfits data.
 - **Flask Migrate**: for handling database migrations.

 ## Database Schema